Love Lives of Harry Potter Stars: Inside Daniel Radcliffe, Emma Watson and More Cast Members' Romances

 MEGA

 Emma is very private about her love life and doesn't discuss her relationships in interviews.
-However, she has been linked to tech entrepreneur William "Mack" Knight for the last two years.
+However, she had been linked to tech entrepreneur William "Mack" Knight for the last two years.
 A source told The Sun in Feb.
 2016, "Mack is just a normal, down-to-earth guy who has nothing to do with Hollywood, and Emma loves that.
 She was left really hurt by her break-up with Matthew [Janney] and it's taken her more than a year to feel ready to start again with somebody.
 They're really happy with each other and see each other whenever Emma does not have work commitments."
+But according to multiple reports, the couple has called it quits.
+In 2018, Emma romanced Glee's Chord Overstreet for several months before moving on with tech CEO Brendan Wallace later that same year.

 YouTube